Phonology

 Stress

 Najan uses a stress accent system, with stressed words receiving greater volume, a longer vowel, and higher tone.
 Najan is also stress-timed, with stressed words occurring at relatively constant intervals.
-Typically, verbs are stressed and particles unstressed, except for emphasis.
+Typically, only verbs and pronouns are stressed, except for emphasis.